github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 1. Instances of this runner are automatically created and added to a group called `16-core-ubuntu-rg`.
 2. The runners have been assigned the label `16-core-ubuntu`.
 3. Workflow jobs use the `16-core-ubuntu` label in their `runs-on` key to indicate the type of runner they need to execute the job.
-4. {% data variables.product.prodname_actions %} checks whether your repository is permitted to send jobs to the runner.
+4. {% data variables.product.prodname_actions %} checks the runner group to see if your repository is authorized to send jobs to the runner.
-5. The job is then run on the next available instance of the `16-core-ubuntu-runner` runner with that label.
+5. The job runs on the next available instance of the `16-core-ubuntu-runner` runner.

 ![Diagram explaining {% data variables.actions.hosted_runner %}](/assets/images/hosted-runner.png)